Implementing Streams in PHP

 sprint(take(10, stream(0, $fibonacci))); // [0, 1, 1, 2, 3]

 As you can see by looking at the above examples, the Fibonacci sequence code has been simplified greatly.
-We have been able to remove the need to return a new Stream instance each time, and instead able to focus solely on the generation of the next value.
+We have been able to remove the need to return a new Stream instance each time, and instead focus solely on the generation of the next value.
 Although both implementations solve the problem at hand, by now you will certainly see the stronger case put forth by the generator approach.
-Not only is it less code, it also provides us with a clearer way to expressively compose the functions together.
+Not only is it less code, but it also provides us with a clearer and more expressive way to compose the functions together.